-The Runner’s World database recorded 145 full marathons in the UK last year, almost three times the 50 held in 2003 – ten years ago.
+The Runner’s World database recorded 145 full marathons in the UK last year, almost three times the 50 held in 2003 – fifteen years ago.
 The number of half marathons over the same period rose from 189 to 336.
 There has also been a huge rise in the number of 10km races, while the success of the free 5km Park Run series has led tens of thousands more people to participate in an organised running event for the first time.
-In total, the database recorded 3,517 distance races last year, compared to 2,014 in 2003.
-Over the past few years there has been a steady increase of different ideas and varieties of events to satisfy the increased hunger for running, weird and wonderful types of runs (eg. Whipsnade Stampede, Energize Night Run) to name a couple.
+In total, the database recorded 3,517 distance races last year, compared to 2,014 back in 2003.

 Participation, fun, the thrill of spectating and cheering people all adds to the perfect sense of occasion and achievement and it’s this that has attracted the sport of running to charity fundraising and message association.